coveo/cli/README.md

 ## Usage

-In practice, you'll typically want to [`login`](https://github.com/coveo/cli/tree/master/packages/cli#coveo-authlogin) to your Coveo Organization, [`configure`](https://github.com/coveo/cli/tree/master/packages/cli#coveo-configset) the CLI to connect to this organization, and finally create a search page (see [`coveo ui:create:angular NAME`](https://github.com/coveo/cli/tree/master/packages/cli#coveo-uicreateangular-name), [`coveo ui:create:react NAME`](https://github.com/coveo/cli/tree/master/packages/cli#coveo-uicreatereact-name) and [`coveo ui:create:vue NAME`](https://github.com/coveo/cli/tree/master/packages/cli#coveo-uicreatevue-name)).

-You can check out the other commands [here](https://github.com/coveo/cli/tree/master/packages/cli).
+You can check out the available commands [here](https://github.com/coveo/cli/tree/master/packages/cli).

 The project is still under heavy development and more features are coming, stay tuned!